pangz-lab/ts-skeleton/README.md

 ```

 # How to start?
 Follow the development flow below.
-There are check-points/notes each section to serve as a guide however
+There are check-points/notes on each section to serve as a guide however
-as your progress, you'll find yourself skipping most of it - which is OK.
+as you progress, you'll find yourself skipping most of it - which is OK generally.

 ### Optional Step
 Initialize git. [see here](https://cli.github.com/) for details.